The Ultimate Guide to

 The giant leaf frog population is currently listed as stable,[60] but the explosion in kambo’s popularity increases future risk for the species.
 With the increase in demand, some locals are incentivized to capture and sell the frogs, removing them from their original habitat and putting pressure on an ecologically sensitive species.
 And while “Kambo sticks” can be purchased online, it’s often difficult to be sure of the source origin and how it was procured.

 Furthermore, methods of inducing secretions can be stressful to the frogs, which could have adverse effects on their survival.
 The animals are typically restrained by tying their limbs and spreading them out in an X shape while secretions are scraped off their skin.
-Methods of inducing venom secretion can involve exposing the frog to an open flame or physical, non-lethal blunt trauma.[61]
+Methods of inducing venom exposure so the secretion can be harvested involve exposing the frog to an open flame or physical, non-lethal blunt trauma.[61]

 While other, less invasive methods can be used to harvest their venom, the frogs do undergo some level of stress and trauma prior to being released.
 Some practitioners, on the other hand, argue that the frog only provides venom when the person harvesting it has good intentions, but this is debated in the community.
 Regardless, scaling up venom harvesting practices to meet demand will only increase population-wide stressors on the species and it’s unclear how well they can cope.